luisdiaza/React-Video-Player/README.md

 I am also becoming familiar with the toolchain supporting React, including NPM, Webpack, Babel, and ES6/ES2015 Javascript syntax

-I plan on using the YouTube API.
+It uses the YouTube API, Bootstrap.